z3bg/iris/README.md

 Importing content from existing sources helps overcome the network effect.
 It solves the chicken and egg problem, making Iris a useful medium even with no initial user base.

+## Tech stack
+Iris messages and contacts are stored and indexed on the distributed database [GUN](https://gun.eco).
+[IPFS](https://ipfs.io) is used to store file attachments and message backups.

+The [browser application](https://github.com/irislib/iris-angular) runs on AngularJS.
+[Iris-lib](https://github.com/irislib/iris-lib) is written in javascript for the browser and Node.js.

 ## Improving decentralisation
 Currently the weak point of Iris's decentralisation is the list of initial peers, which could easily be blocked by governments or ISPs.
-By default, the application connects to [IPFS](https://ipfs.io) default peers and a couple [GUN](https://gun.eco) peers.
+By default, the application connects to IPFS default peers and a couple GUN peers.
 You can always add peers manually on the [settings page](https://irislib.github.io/#settings), but that is cumbersome for the average user.

 We already have a multicast module prototype for GUN which can find peers on the same local area network.
 Bluetooth modules are not yet implemented, but will enable a network of peers that need to meet each other only occasionally.